Gareth Southgate: UEFA Euro 2024

 In the semi-final against the Netherlands, Xavi Simons scored after seven minutes to put the Dutch team ahead, while Harry Kane scored a penalty equaliser after being fouled by Denzel Dumfries; substitute Ollie Watkins scored a late winner for England.

 England lost the final 2–1 to Spain after a late winner from Mikel Oyarzabal.
-After the game, Southgate did not answer if he would renew his contract, set to expire in December.
-Former England captain Alan Shearer said that Southgate could leave "with his head held high", having improved England's results since the nadir of elimination by Iceland at UEFA Euro 2016, but that he "wasn't quite able to get the best out of this team in Germany, and that was the difference between us reaching another final and winning one".
+Former England captain Alan Shearer commented that Southgate could leave "with his head held high", having improved England's results since the nadir of elimination by Iceland at UEFA Euro 2016, but that he "wasn't quite able to get the best out of this team in Germany, and that was the difference between us reaching another final and winning one".

-Two days after the final, Southgate resigned as England manager.
+Two days after the final, Southgate submitted to the Football Association his resignation as England manager.
 In a statement, Southgate said: "As a proud Englishman, it has been the honour of my life to play for England and to manage England.
 It has meant everything to me, and I have given it my all.
 But it's time for change, and for a new chapter".
 He managed 102 games in total for England.

 Other roles

 In 2003, Southgate and his close friend Andy Woodman co-wrote Woody & Nord: A Football Friendship.
 This book describes an enduring friendship forged in the Crystal Palace youth team that has survived Southgate and Woodman's wildly differing fortunes in the professional game.
 The book won the Sports Book of the Year award for 2004 from the National Sporting Club (now the British Sports Book Awards).
 He wrote a further book, Anything Is Possible: Be Brave, Be Kind & Follow Your Dreams, published in November 2020.

 Southgate was also a co-commentator for ITV Sport at the 2006 World Cup, covering group games alongside Clive Tyldesley.
 Due to commitments of managing Middlesbrough, he attended for only the first two weeks of the four-week tournament.
 He resumed a role as pundit and co-commentator after he finished his tenure at Middlesbrough in 2010, working on FA Cup and UEFA Champions League matches for ITV as well as acting as a pundit on England games.

 In January 2011, Southgate was appointed as the FA's head of elite development, to work with Trevor Brooking.
 He left the post in July 2012, and ruled himself out of consideration for the role of technical director, for which he had been a leading candidate.

 Southgate is an Ambassador for The Prince's Trust and Patron of Help for Heroes.

 After stepping down as England manager, Southgate was appointed a visiting lecturer at Harvard Business School.
-His third book, Dear England: Lessons on Leadership, will be published in October 2025.
+His third book, Dear England: Lessons on Leadership, was published in November 2025.